Australian Financial Review: Nine Entertainment merger

-The mega-cap deal that saw Nine Entertainment and Fairfax Media merge was inspired by initial chats between Hugh Marks ([Nine CEO) and Nick Falloon (Fairfax chairman).
-The pair discussed how the two companies’ assets could synergise, improve efficiencies, save costs and increase scale.
+The mega-cap deal that saw Nine Entertainment and Fairfax Media merge was inspired by initial chats between Hugh Marks (Nine CEO) and Nick Falloon (Fairfax chairman).
+The pair discussed how the two companies' assets could synergise, improve efficiencies, save costs and increase scale.
 During the lead up to the merger, there were a few roadblocks.
 In 2016, the proposed merger was not feasible due to government legislation surrounding media ownership.
 In addition, Nine Entertainment's board believed that its share price was undervalued and thus wanted to delay any acquisition until its fair value had been reflected.
 Amongst the delays in talks between the two parties, Fairfax had other suitors including private equity groups TPG Capital and Hellman & Friedman, which ended up walking away from the table.

 In 2018, Nine Entertainment's board re-entered into talks with Fairfax of a potential merger after its share price had jumped following an upbeat earnings report.
 The proposed structure of the takeover was 0.3627 Nine shares plus $0.025 AUD per Fairfax share, composing a cash plus scrip deal.
 This represented a 21.9% takeover premium to Fairfax's last close, and valued Fairfax at $2313.8mm AUD.
 Once the deal was made, it was reported that Fairfax's portfolio newspapers, including the AFR, would maintain independence from Nine's media groups.
 As part of the proposed deal, Hugh Marks took over corporate control of the combined group with Fairfax CEO, Greg Hywood, stepping down.

 The combined entity in 2018 was forecasted to have approximately 6,000 employees (inclusive of all the duplicate roles made redundant), major resources across all media types including print, TV, radio and online; and $3 billion in revenue.

 The proposed merger was also put under review by the Australian Competition & Consumer Commission (ACCC) on antitrust measures.
 It was announced in November 2018 that the ACCC would not oppose the merger.
-The investigation looked at the merger’s impact on the online news industry’s competition and involved contacting numerous stakeholders.
+The investigation looked at the merger's impact on the online news industry's competition and involved contacting numerous stakeholders.
 It was noted that the merger would most likely reduce competition in the domestic media market, but that it was not in breach of the Competition and Consumer Act.
-The main point of divergence between the two business’ assets was the fact that Nine Entertainment’s news assets provided mass market news coverage whereas Fairfax Media’s news assets provided more specialist coverage.
+The main point of divergence between the two business' assets was that Nine Entertainment's news assets provided mass market news coverage whereas Fairfax Media's news assets provided more specialist coverage.

 Despite the ACCC's ruling, there were a few stakeholders who voiced their concerns about the merger's impact on the Australian media industry's competitive landscape.
 Union groups such as the Media Entertainment and Arts Alliance, and the Journalists' union warned the ACCC that the mega-cap takeover would threaten the editorial independence of Fairfax Media's portfolio newspaper companies.
 Former prime minister Paul Keating also voiced his criticisms labelling the ACCC's decision as "appalling", considering that a more concentrated media industry would reduce coverage of city-specific political issues.